Owning your master rights is one record deal point you can’t afford to ignore.

 2. Master rights reversion

-By securing a clause specifying that master ownership will revert to you after a period of time (say 2-5 years), the label would likely have earned the majority of the revenue likely to accrue from that project.
-Remember, if you do regain master rights ownership, it will be up to you to secure and negotiate licensing deals.
+By securing a clause specifying that master rights ownership will revert to you after a period of time (say 2-5 years), the label would likely have earned the majority of the revenue likely to accrue from that project.
+Remember, if you do regain your master recording rights, it will be up to you to secure and negotiate licensing deals.
 The label will no longer have any interest in helping with any such deals, as they would no longer earn any money from them.

 Another variation is to insert a clause that states that should the label no longer offer the master recording for sale (usually dubbed “deleting the album from their catalog”), then the rights to the master – as well as the rights to sell the recording – immediately reverts to the artist.

-3. Share the revenue, not the master rights
+3. Share the revenue, not your music’s master rights

 In this option, the artist and her team of advisors has made the decision that they don’t want to be in the music licensing business, so they cut a deal to have the label act as the master licensing representative for the sound recordings.
 Similar to the P&D deals (Pressing and Distribution) used by savvy artists, a “master license deal” cuts the label in for 15-25% of all licensing earnings.
 This allows the label to secure and share in master license revenue, while allowing the artist to retain a majority revenue share and ultimate control of his or her master recordings.